 There may be times when you will need to store your internal doors for short periods.
 Old doors may need storing while you renovate or redecorate your house.
-New doors may be ordered in advance of installation, so you can ensure they are available as soon as you need them.
+New doors may be ordered in advance of their installation.
+Whatever the reason, it is important that you store your doors correctly.

 Why Do I Need to Store My Doors Correctly?